MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Russia/how-to-define-an-account-schedule-constant.md

 author: DianaMalina

 ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.search.keywords:
-ms.date: 10/01/2019
+ms.date: 04/01/2021
 ms.reviewer: edupont
 ms.author: soalex
 ---

 # Define an Account Schedule Constant

-[!INCLUDE[prodshort](../../includes/prodshort.md)] enables you to define a constant for an account schedule line.
+[!INCLUDE[prod_short](../../includes/prod_short.md)] enables you to define a constant for an account schedule line.
 Constants are useful if an account schedule value does not change.

 ## To define an account schedule constant